 Miniature Horses Tackle Combined Driving

-More and more miniature horse owners are discovering Combined Driving.
+More and more miniature horse owners are discovering combined driving.
 Miniatures are as athletic and able as their larger cousins and equally able to compete.
-At most venues, the dressage court is smaller, and the cones narrower than for full-size horses and ponies.
+At most venues, the dressage court is smaller, and the cones are narrower than the ones for full-size horses and ponies.
 The obstacles are generally fixed, allowing VSEs an advantage going through them.

 Cones are the next logical addition: driving between cones requires the accuracy from dressage, as well as the ability to turn and lengthen and shorten the trot and maneuver quickly - all skills with a basis in dressage.
 As one progresses through the levels, the cones move closer, demanding more accuracy, quicker responses, and the time allowed through the course gets shorter.

 The marathon phase requires more time, as it involves longer drives, pacing and conditioning the VSE to prepare for the distances and speeds required.
 Obstacles are gates driven in alphabetical order.
 At the lowest levels, only 3 gates are driven - A, B, C. Moving up through the levels adds more gates until one is driving A through F. There are usually several routes which may be driven, depending on the skills of horse and driver, but all gates must be taken for the level driven, in order, and in the correct direction.

 The lowest level, Training, is designed to encourage horse and driver.
 It is easy enough not to be overwhelming for either, hard enough to be fun and challenging.
 An event is like a potato chip—one simply will not do!
 Drivers who are nervous before their first event are generally seen coming off the last obstacle with huge grins.
 The most common post-hazard comments are: